 But that doesn’t mean you have to give up all of life’s little luxuries if you want to get ahead financially.
-Actually, trying to eliminate all of the small things you enjoy might do more harm than good to your finances.

 “If your goal is to deprive yourself of any pleasure, it’s going to backfire,” said Dr. Brad Klontz, a financial psychologist and associate professor at Creighton University.